For most dog owners, a simple nylon or leather leash, collar and harness kit is enough for training and everyday activities.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)

-E Collar vs Shock Collar vs Invisible Fence vs Bark Collar: Comparison Guide
+E Collar vs Shock Collar vs Electric Dog Fence vs Bark Collar: Comparison Guide

-Our top picks for the best e collars, invisible dog fences, and bark collars are:
+Our top picks for the best e collars, electric dog fences, and bark collars are:

-Dogtra 1900S (on Amazon) – Best Advanced E Collar For Dogs 35lbs and Over
+- Dogtra 1900S (on Amazon) – Advanced E Collar For Dogs 35lbs and Over

 In Ground Dog Fences